mas-bandwidth/af_xdp/005/README.md

 In this version, I force to zero copy mode on the AF_XDP, to make sure that's active and enable the need wakeup.
 Theoretically, this should help.

+I also try increasing the size of the UMEM where sent packets are written, and increase the batch size, so we're sending more packets per-iteration.

 Results:

 ```